softwaremill/jekyll-softwaremill/_posts/company/2014-03-27-skype-hipchat-slack-quest.md

 As we [wrote some time ago](https://softwaremill.com/online-meeting-that-works/), we were quite used to using Skype + TeamSpeak + BigBlueButton as our primary company communication tools.
 While TS and BBB proved to be reliable as AK47, Skype "could" be a bit better.
 Still, it was (and still is) an almost free tool, so it had its merit.

 However, as we're a team of (mostly) engineers, our communication tool had to be perfect or get busted.
 Thus, the company-wide testing of new tools - HipChat and Slack ensued.
-We gave ourselves a week for each tool, after which time we would decided what to do.
+We gave ourselves a week for each tool, after which time we would decide on what to do.

 Here's a basic pros/cons comparison for each of the three tools.
 It's brutally honest and very relative - this worked/didn't work for us and us only, your team might find the tools completely different.
 This post has been crowdsourced by the SoftwareMill team.